shohiebsense/shohiebsense.github.io/_posts/2022-08-15-BottomSheetDialog-No-ModalBottomSheetLayout-No-Scaffold-And-Its-Scrim.md

 3. Just a simple one (visible and inVisible),
 4. As for implications there's no need `modalBottomSheetState` just visible (expand) and hide (invisible)

-Have a look at the codebase [here](https://cs.android.com/androidx/platform/frameworks/support/+/androidx-main:compose/material/material/src/commonMain/kotlin/androidx/compose/material/ModalBottomSheet.kt)
+Have a look at the codebase [here](https://cs.android.com/androidx/platform/frameworks/support/+/androidx-main:compose/material/material/src/commonMain/kotlin/androidx/compose/material/ModalBottomSheet.kt), the `ModalBottomSheetLayout()` part

 You realize the `ModalBottomSheetLayout` is using `BoxConstraintLayout`